antzie/Food-on-the-Fault/README.md

 # Map of Wellington, NZ (README under Construction)
-A Flask website application that shows a map of the central business district of Wellington NZ, with some excellent venues to eat and/or drink marked.
-Users are able to filter venues by type, and access detailed infomation for each venue.
+A full-stack website application that shows a map of the central business district of Wellington NZ, with some excellent places to eat and/or drink highlighted.
+Users are able to filter locations by type and click on locations to access more detailed information.

 Location data is sourced from a postgreSQL managed database and venue information is accessed from [Foursquare](https://foursquare.com) API.
-[Knockout](https://knockoutjs.com/) (MVVM) is employed to bind elements.

 Food on the Fault is hosted by Amazon Lightsail [Food-on-the-Fault](http://food-on-the-fault.com/).